tfulanchan/academy/docs/credit/CredtAdvisor-6-43.md

 + Card Association: Also known as “Payment Systems Operators” such as VISA, Master Card, American Express, Union Pay and Diners Club or similar institutions.
 + Card Limit: The credit line made available to a credit or charge cardholder under a credit or charge card agreement.
 + Cash Advance: A transaction to withdraw cash by the cardholder against his/her credit or charge card limit though POS terminals or cash withdrawals at supermarkets (stores).
 + Annual Percentage Rate (APR): Total cost of credit provided to the cardholder under a credit agreement.
-If the customer uses the entire credit card balance and pays the minimum due without paying the full amount, he will charge the credit card APR on the remainder of the outstanding amount.
+If the customer uses the entire credit card balance and pays the minimum due without paying the full amount, he will charge the credit card Annual Percentage Rate on the remainder of the outstanding amount.

 Example: